rust-lang/blog.rust-lang.org/posts/inside-rust/2023-01-24-content-delivery-networks.md

 ---

-Over the past few weeks, the [Infrastructure Team] has been working on a setting up a second [Content Delivery Network] for releases and crates.
+Over the past few weeks, the [Infrastructure Team] has been working on a setting up a second [Content Delivery Network] (CDN) for releases and crates.

 ## What is changing